robenkleene/development-references/unity/tutorials/unity-orbs.md

 4. Right-click in `Assets` and select `Create > Visual Effects > Visual Effect Graph`, name it `Magic_Orb`.
 5. Drag `Magic_Orb` into the `SampleScene` to make it appear in the scene.
 6. With `Magic_Orb` selected in the scene, click `Edit` in the `Inspector` to the right of `Visual Effect > General > Asset Template`.
+7. Dock the `Magic_Orb` edit panel to the right of the scene viewport by dragging its tab.
+8. In the `Magic_Orb` edit panel, toggle off the `Target GameObject` tab.